Coleman D. Ross

 photo by Andrew Ross

-Within Scouting, I am also a member of the Order of the Arrow, a Baden-Powell World Fellow, a James E. West Fellow, a recipient of the Founders Circle award, and a member of the 1910 Society.
-The Order of the Arrow is Scouting's national honor society; the other four of these are world or national endowment-related recognitions.
+Within Scouting, I am also a member of the Order of the Arrow, a Baden-Powell World Fellow, a James E. West Fellow, a recipient of the Founders Circle award, and a member of the 1910 Society and the Second Century Society.
+The Order of the Arrow is Scouting's national honor society; the other five of these are world or national endowment-related recognitions.

 Order of the Arrow logo